-Under the CDBG Public Facilities program, a project can meet the low- and moderate-income (LMI) national objective by serving an area in which at least 51 percent (51%) of the residents are LMI persons (area basis) or by providing services to a group of persons principally made up of LMI individuals (limited clientele).
+Under the CDBG Public Facilities program, a project can meet the low- and moderate-income (LMI) national objective by serving an area in which at least 51.0% of the residents are LMI persons (area basis) or by providing services to a group of persons principally made up of LMI individuals (i.e. low- and moderate-income clientele classified as limited clientele (LMC)).